OpenNebula/addon-lxcone/Guide.md

 #### Can I also shutdown LXC container's from LXC's CLI or from inside the container?
 Yes, you can.
 There are some other actions that need to be done, but they will be executed regardless you issued the shutdown from OpenNebula or fron LXC.
 It might take up to 30 seconds to OpenNebula to change te container's status in case you power off the container from LXC.

+#### VNC connection is lost sometimes
+Sometimes the noVNC client used by opennebula, somehow breaks the VNC server created in the node, this condition is periodically checked and when it happens the sever gets started again.
+Refresh your tab in the web browser after a few seconds.

 ### Any issue or question please contact us.

+Sergio Vega Gutiérrez (sergiojvg92@gmail.com)
-José Manuel de la Fé Herrero (jmdelafe92@gmail.com) Sergio Vega Gutiérrez (sergiojvg92@gmail.com)
+José Manuel de la Fé Herrero (jmdelafe92@gmail.com)